How to Write a Short Story in 7 Simple Steps

 Then we noticed that in the second pillow was the indentation of a head.
 One of us lifted something from it, and leaning forward, that faint and invisible dust dry and acrid in the nostrils, we saw a long strand of iron-gray hair.

-Finally, after you’ve written your ending, ask yourself again: Does it make sense based on the preceding scenes?
+Finally, after you write your ending, ask yourself again: Does it make sense based on the preceding scenes?
 If there’s a twist, does the story hint at it without being too obvious?
 Most importantly, does it make a strong emotional impact?
-Once you can answer yes to all these questions, you’re ready to move on to editing.
+Once you can answer yes to all these questions, you’re ready to start editing.

 Step 5.
 Reread your story

-Read through your story from start to finish at least three times.
+Read through your whole story at least three times.
 Think about the flow of the words, the strength of your key emotion, and the consistency of your plot and characters.
 Make a note of any inconsistencies you find, even if you don’t think they matter — something extremely minor can throw the whole narrative out of whack.

 Step 6.
 Edit yourself

 Editing for inconsistencies is always a hassle, especially in short stories, where even small plot holes are glaringly obvious.
 Revise however necessary to eliminate these.
-If you end up having to rewrite substantial portions of your story, remember to keep it consistent with your tone and key emotion.
+If you end up rewriting substantial portions of your story, remember to keep it consistent with your tone and key emotion.